 We will provide some industry definitions, clarity on exactly what NPSH is, the impacts on pumps and systems when there is insufficient NPSH, and what considerations can be considered when NPSH is a limiting factor.
 We will also provide the contact number of our innovation center team so that we can share how to calculate NPSH or book an “Ahead of the Curve” training session.

 Industry Definitions – Learn them and understand them

 Net Positive Suction Head (NPSH) – The measurement of liquid pressure at the pump end of the suction system and is the measure of the pressure experienced by a fluid on the suction side of a centrifugal pump. ...
-NPSH is defined as the total head of fluid at the centre line of the impeller less the fluid's vapour pressure.
+NPSH is defined as the total head of fluid at the center line of the impeller less the fluid's vapour pressure.

 Net Positive Suction Head Required (NPSHr) – Amount of atmospheric pressure required to move liquid through the suction side of the pump.
 NPSHr is directly related to pump selection and designed application.

 Net Positive Suction Head Available (NPSHa) – The difference between standard atmospheric pressure and the combination of atmospheric pressure at elevation, total dynamic suction lift, vapor pressure, and safety factor.
 NPSHA is a function of your system and must be calculated, whereas NPSHR is a function of the pump and must be provided by the pump supplier.
 NPSHA MUST be greater than NPSHR for the pump system to operate without cavitating

 Atmospheric Pressure (Ambient) – Atmospheric pressure, also known as barometric pressure, is the pressure within the atmosphere of Earth.
 In short, the Earth's atmospheric pressure at sea level is approximately 1 atm and adjustments for elevational change are needed from this basis.